divelab/GOOD/README.md

 <!-- :fire:**New!
 The GOOD is now also parts of the software library [DIG](https://github.com/divelab/DIG)!
 If you wish to use the GOOD datasets with DIG features, you can directly use the [DIG](https://github.com/divelab/DIG) library!** -->

+:tada: **We are glad to announce that our GOOD paper is accepted by NeurIPS 2022 Datasets and Benchmarks Track!** :confetti_ball:

-:eye:**Note that we split the licences of our code and datasets, please refer to different licenses for different usages.**
+:eye:Note that we split the licences of our code and datasets, please refer to different licenses for different usages.

 ## Roadmap